Jack-S-code/Climate-Epidemic-NSW/README.md

 This project focuses on the analysis of influenza outbreak data in the New South Wales region of Australia over a six-month period, and assumes climate change as an influencing factor in the basic establishment of the epidemic model.

-The regression is finished on SPSSPRO, while the data processing used Python NumPy.
+The data source is the Department of Health and Meteorology of New South Wales, Australia The regression is finished on SPSSPRO, while the data processing used Python NumPy.

 ## Contributors